Otman404/Mathematical_Symbols_Recognition/README.md

 ### Data

-While no data is directly provided with the project, you will be required to download and use the [Handwritten Math Symbols](https://www.kaggle.com/xainano/handwrittenmathsymbols).
+While no data is directly provided with the project, you will be required to download and use the [Handwritten Math Symbols dataset](https://www.kaggle.com/xainano/handwrittenmathsymbols).

+### Deployment
+You will find the deployment in [this repository](https://github.com/Otman404/deployed_math_symbols_classification_flask)